 Have you thought of or already built a website?

 Then you have confidence.
-Maybe you need to garner more, learn to build your confidence to a level of comfort that allows you to take your craft and speak about it in public.
+Maybe you might garner more, learn to build your confidence to a level of comfort that allows you to take your craft and speak about it in public.

-Women who want to be entrepreneurs, learn confidence by doing, by failing here and there, and by studying or reading about it.
+Those of us who want to be entrepreneurs learn confidence by doing, by failing here and there, and by studying or reading about it.
 About how to hold your head up high, dress with verve, speak with power, make eye contact.
+Men seem to come by it naturally, but I've learned in my travels that much of their confidence is manufactured, too.
+They just get out there and make things happen and the confidence comes to them.
+Try it.
+You might like it.

 I have an eBook about that.
 Email me and I will send it to you.